ahmedelshabasy7/Fire-Control-System/README.md

 measures the ambient temperature and provides real-time data to the microcontroller.

 10.Buzzer:
-when the system detects abnormal conditions, such as high temperatures or other fire indicators.
-Its loud and distinct sound ensures that the alert is easily noticed, even in noisy environments.
+when the system detects abnormal conditions, such as high temperatures or other fire indicators , Its loud and distinct sound ensures that the alert is easily noticed, even in noisy environments.

 Key Scenarios: